AshrafOmara12/Ukraine-Conflict-Twitter-Data-Pipeline/README.md

 - Dataproc
  ![image](https://user-images.githubusercontent.com/56610966/230197784-965fe371-1695-459d-bf1a-796da7d4c15d.png)

-- run the following command
+- run the following command inside the data-pipeline folder
   $python data_pipeline.py \
         --initial gs://dtc_data_lake_ukraine-tweets-381418/data/ \  <!-- This is the intial load path of the dataset after uploading it -->
         --output ukraine_tweets_all.ukraine-tweets-analysis \  <!-- This is the output of the bigquery table -->